henderea/MacShellScripts/README.md

    * **outputs:** the minified file with name `<name>.min.css`, where `<name>` is the name of the input file without the extension
    * **displays:** prints the file size percent remaining
    * **requires:** `yuicompressor-2.4.7.jar` and `fsizecomp`
+* `factorsum`: find the sum of the factors of a number and output it along with the percentage it is of the number
+   * **parameters:**
+      * the number (a positive integer)
+   * **displays:** prints the sum of the factors of the number as well as what percentage it is of the number, or an error message if the input is missing or not a positive integer
+   * **requires:** Ruby and `lib/format.rb`
 * `fsize`: get the size of a file
    * **used in:** `fsizecomp`
 * `fsizecomp`: compare the sizes of 2 files